tbrigham75/directions/proxmox/ProxMox - Create Image.md

 11. Check that it boots and install any software you want before turning into a Template

-12. Right click VM > Conver to Template !!!
+12. Right click VM > Convert to Template !!!
 BE SURE everything set no way to revert back.

+13. You might want to clone it and turn the clone to a template